 In rare instances, a student may be removed from a particular practicum site or from the field internship program.
-Reasons for such an administrative decision are congruent with the Student Handbook.
-In the event that such action is contemplated, the student will meet with her/his Field Liaison who will notify the Field Director and Program Director, who will convene an A&R Committee.
-After careful deliberation, the committee will reach a decision regarding possible removal of the student from field course.
-If the student does not concur with the committee's decision, she/he may follow the grievance procedures outlined in the Student Handbook.
+Reasons for such an administrative decision are congruent with the BSW Student Handbook.
+In the event that such action is contemplated, the student will meet with her/his Field Liaison who will notify the Field Director and Program Director, who will convene a BSW Faculty meeting.
+After careful deliberation, the committee will reach a decision regarding possible removal of the student from field courses.
+If the student does not concur with the committee's decision, she/he may follow the grievance procedures outlined in the BSW Student Handbook.
 Removal from field necessarily results in removal from the concurrent seminar class and/or possibly, from the Program.